Bispectral Neural Networks: Introduction

-Bispectral Neural Networks (BNNs, Figure \ref{fig:bs-overview}) flexibly parameterize the bispectrum for arbitrary compact commutative groups, enabling both the group and the invariant map to be learned from data.
+Bispectral Neural Networks flexibly parameterize the bispectrum for arbitrary compact commutative groups, enabling both the group and the invariant map to be learned from data.
 The architecture is remarkably simple.
-It is composed of two layers: a single learnable linear layer, followed by a fixed collection of triple products computed from the output of the previous layer.
-Provably, this architecture parameterizes a large family of group-invariant maps, where the weights of the first layer determine the group.
+It is comprised of two layers: a single learnable linear layer, followed by a fixed collection of triple products computed from the output of the previous layer.
 BNNs are trained with an objective function consisting of two terms: one that collapses all transformations of a pattern to a single point in the output (invariance), and another that prevents information collapse in the first layer (selectivity).

-We demonstrate that BNNs trained to separate orbit classes in augmented data learn both the group and its irreducible representations purely from the symmetries implicit in the data (Section \ref{section:learningirreps}).
+We demonstrate that BNNs trained to separate orbit classes in augmented data learn the group its Fourier transform, and corresponding bispectrum purely from the symmetries implicit in the data (Section \ref{section:learningirreps}).
 Because the model has learned the fundamental structure of the group, we show that it generalizes to novel, out-of-distribution classes with the same group structure and facilitates downstream group-invariant classification (Section \ref{section:classification}).
 Further, we demonstrate that the trained network inherits the completeness of the analytical model, which endows the network with strong adversarial robustness (Section \ref{section:adversarial}).
 Finally, we demonstrate that the weights of the network can be used to recover the group Cayley table\textemdash the fundamental signature of a group's structure (Section \ref{section:cayley}).
 Thus, an explicit model of the group can be learned and extracted from the network weights.
 To our knowledge, our work is the first to demonstrate that either a bispectrum or a group Cayley table can be learned from data alone.
 Our results set the foundation of a new computational primitive for robust and interpretable representation learning.